DodoID/Five-Day-Weather-App/README.md

 # Five-Day-Weather-App
-A five day weather app, Java scripted
+A five-day weather app, Java scripted

 ## Table of Contents
 Project description
-Link to deployed application
+Link to the deployed application
 Overview
 Installation
 Usage